marionettejs/backbone.marionette/readme.md

 ### Region Manager Events

-A region manager will raise a few events during it's showing and closing of views:
+A region manager will raise a few events during its showing and closing of views:

 * "view:show" - when the view has been rendered and displayed